tomaszzielinski/docs/django-best-practices.markdown

     [3](http://stackoverflow.com/questions/969585/rest-url-design-multiple-resources-in-one-http-call),
     [4](http://stackoverflow.com/questions/2173721/why-does-including-an-action-verb-in-the-uri-in-a-rest-implementation-violate-th)

-* "Get lost, my website is RESTful!!!!!" collapses if only it uses HTML forms.
-For illustration let's adding books to a catalog.
+* *"Get lost, my website is RESTful!!!!!"* collapses if only it uses HTML forms.
+For illustration - let's imagine adding books to a catalog.
-   To create a new book resource you POST data to /books/ collection.
-If there is any error, you can get one of the range of HTTP errors.
+    To create a new book resource you POST data to ```/books/``` collection.
+If there is any error, you can get one of the HTTP error codes.
     If the new book resource is created, you get #201 response.

     Now, that's not how it works in Django (or any other web framework)!
-In Django, if there is any form validation error a normal (i.e. #200) response is returned, just with some additional HTML markup for errors.
-And if the new book resource is created, a #302 redirect is returned.
+In Django, if there is any form validation error, a normal (i.e. #200) response is returned, just with some additional HTML markup for presenting errors to the user.
+And even if the new book resource is created, a #302 redirect is returned.
-    Moreover, you POST to the very same URL which you get the form from - and not to the /books/ collection!
+    Moreover, you POST to the very same URL which you get the form from - and not to the ```/books/``` collection!

     Why do we have here such a big deviation from how it should look like in a RESTful case?

-    The answer is simple - the HTML form is kind of a separate application, a user interface to the server-side service.
+    The answer is simple - the HTML form is kind of a separate application, a user interface to the server-side service
-    In the old days it would be a standalone program.
+    - in the old days it would just be a standalone program.
 It's simply a coincidence (or signum temporis) that it's a part of the same web application.

     The moment we abandon the POST-REDIRECT-GET paradigm, and start POSTing forms to the backend using AJAX requests, we have a much cleaner separation of the user interface part and the underlying REST (or pseudo-REST) service.
 Only that the application is hooked to an URL in the same URL space..

     So what to do about that?
-Just treat forms as non-REST parts, separate applications that happen to live in the same house.
+Just treat forms as non-RESTful parts, separate applications that happen to live in the same house.
-    Use a consistent URL naming for them, like **/books/1/edit** and don't think about them more.
+    Use a consistent URL naming for them, like ```/books/1/edit``` and don't think about them more.

 * Some backup for what I've written above:
     [1](http://stackoverflow.com/questions/7259464/how-should-a-resource-edit-path-looks-like-on-a-restful-web-app),